mbyien/RP2040-Embedded-Rust-Temperature-Checker/README.md

 # Embedded-Rust-Temperature-Checker-RP2040

-A robust temperature and humidity logging system developed in Rust for the Raspberry Pi Pico (RP2040).
-The system supports multiple real-time clock (RTC) configurations, provides UART-based data export in .txt format, and includes comprehensive analytics for detailed monitoring and evaluation.
+A robust temperature logging system developed in Rust for the Raspberry Pi Pico (RP2040).
+The system supports multiple configurations, provides USB CDC data export fpr thermal printing (which can be configured to a .txt format), and includes comprehensive analytics for detailed monitoring and evaluation.

 ## Features